MinnPost/migrate-drupal-to-wordpress/results.md

             - Nodequeue HP Columns
             - Sidebar items
 - Partner
+    - these get listed - image, alt text, link to website - on the /support/partner-offers page
+    - other than that they have no user-facing presence
 - Partner Offer
+    - the partner offer claim page lists all of these. it joins with the partners and the instances.
 - Partner Offer Instance
+    - this allows an offer to be claimed x amount of times. it has no user facing presence, but it does affect how the partner offer list renders (dropdown, button only, etc.)
+- Section
+    - Title/body fields
+    - main image, thumbnail
+    - sponsorship
+    - teaser
+    - intro (html field)
+    - in case you missed it nodes
+    - deck
 - Sidebar Item (has a thumbnail)
+    - this will map directly to widgets, i think. just has a box with html in it
+    - it does have a thumbnail image, but none of the items have one
+    - also has a page visibility that indicates where it is visible
 - Sponsor
+    - this can map to widgets, if we use a media widget plugin. all it has is a line of text for homepage (can include a link) and a thumbnail image
 - Webform
     - The Letter to the Editor form is here
     - There's also a Late in life heatlh care questionnaire from 2014